FrogMerk/COSNotes/Strixhaven/3. Locations/The Biblioplex.md

 ### B1.
 Main Entrance
 Enchanted marble steps lead up 5 feet to a small plaza at the Biblioplex's entrance.
 The double door's vertical handles are each carved in the likeness of a robed scholar.
 During the day, the doors stand open.
 At night, the doors are closed, locked, and sealed with an arcane lock spell.
 A successful DC 25 Dexterity check using thieves' tools opens the lock (DC 35 while the arcane lock is in effect).
 Only the Biblioplex's reference librarians and certain faculty members know the arcane lock's password.
 ### B2.
 Biblioplex Lounge
 Luxurious couches and sturdy tables furnish this spacious area.
-Students, employees, and staff members often use this lounge to relax between shifts in the [[student store]] (area B5), the Biblioplex café (area B6), or elsewhere in the library.
+Students, employees, and staff members often use this lounge to relax between shifts in the [[Student Store]] (area B5), the Biblioplex café (area B6), or elsewhere in the library.
 Each table holds piles of magazines, newsletters, flyers, and nonmagical scrolls from around campus.
 A character who examines these materials finds recruitment flyers from 1d3 Extracurriculars.
 They also find "Help Wanted" ads for the Jobs at the Biblioplex.
 Extracurriculars and Jobs are detailed earlier in the chapter.
 ### B3.
 Student Café Seating
 This area typically holds 21 (6d6) students, all of them studying, eating, chatting, or even sleeping.
 Many enjoy food and drinks from the café (area B6).
 ### B4.
 Information Desk